 Transition A2:H1.
 This transition occurs on one or more consecutive locality check failures.
-Locality check fails when L' is not available for the transmitter to read within 7 ms and the watchdog timer at the HDCP Transmitter expires or on a mismatch between L and L'.
+If the transmitter receives the LC_Send_L_prime message, locality check fails due to mismatch of L and L' at the HDCP Transmitter.

 Transition A2:A3.
 The HDCP Transmitter implements SKE after successful completion of locality check.